starmallow/PHY329_Project/README.md

-# Exploring the Nagel-Schreckenberg Traffic Model
+, e# Exploring the Nagel-Schreckenberg Traffic Model

 ## Installation Instructions
 ==This. (prob include needing numpy and matplotlib ?)==